 The Pennsylvania Brewery and the Cincinnati Brewery produce most of the Company's shipment volume.
 The Pennsylvania Brewery is the Company's largest brewery and the Cincinnati Brewery is the primary brewery for the production of most of the Company's specialty and lower volume products.
-The Boston Brewery's production is mainly for developing new types of innovative and traditional beers and hard ciders and brewing and packaging beers for retail sales on site and in the local market area.
-Product development entails researching market needs and competitive products, sample brewing and market taste testing.
-The Angel City Brewery production currently supports draft accounts in the Los Angeles market and on premise consumption at its beer hall.
-During 2015, the Company expects to open small breweries with beer halls to support the local markets for the Concrete Beach Brewery in Miami, Florida and the Coney Island Brewery in Brooklyn, New York.
+The Boston Brewery's production is mainly for developing new types of innovative and traditional beers and brewing and packaging beers for retail sales on site and in the local market area.